 G. The Maintenance Superintendent or his authorized representative shall inspect all construction work at the expense of the owner/developer.
 It shall be incumbent upon the owner/developer to coordinate his/her construction activities and scheduling with the District Superintendent to avoid lost time.

-H. The Maintenance Superintendent or his authorized representative are the only individuals with the authority to open or close existing valves for construction purposes.
+H. District Operations Staff are the only individuals with the authority to open or close existing valves for construction purposes.
 The owner/developer shall notify the District at least 24 hours to his/her need to turn off water for construction purposes.

 I. Obtaining necessary permits shall be the responsibility of the developer, builder, contractor or property owner affected.

-J. Where franchises, easements or deeds to property are required, it shall be the responsibility of the affected party to provide same and submit appropriate documentation filing same with the County Auditor with a copy to the District.
+J. Where franchises, easements or deeds to property are required, it shall be the responsibility of the affected party to provide same and submit appropriate documentation filing same with the County Auditor with a copy to the District prior to construction.

-K. Fire protection requirements shall be approved by the appropriate agency prior to submission of plans to the District.
+K. Fire protection requirements shall be approved by the appropriate agency prior to submission of plans to the District prior to construction.